Oneness is the meaning of Thomas 22. Here, Christ urges the seeker to “make the two one” and prepare to enter the kingdom of God.

 Oddly, this logion (saying of Christ) is the only one that Thomas the apostle, or perhaps Jesus himself, chose to present as a yogic meditation.
 This commentary examines the meaning of Thomas 22, and provides a mind-body approach to the practical oneness meditation.

 Yeshua (Jesus’ Jewish name) visited earth to aid in humanity’s ascension process.
 On its surface one might take that to mean “go to heaven.”
 But Master’s teachings often carry more than one meaning.
 In the Bible, and other extant texts such as Thomas, oneness dwells at the heart of Christ’s theology.
-With daily practice and faith, Master’s advice and the meaning of Thomas 22 can spark self-healing for emotional stress, chronic pain, anxiety, and minor health issues.
+With daily practice and faith Christ’s guidance, via the meaning of Thomas 22, can spark self-healing for emotional stress, chronic pain, anxiety, and minor health issues.

-In short, Christ’s wisdom at Thomas 22 can make us whole.
+In short, Jesus’ wisdom at Thomas 22 can make us whole.

 Gospel of Thomas can heal us.